Gauthampdn/ECS36C/hw2/README.md

 for the sorting algorithms) and runs InsertionSort, MergeSort, and QuickSort on all samples in the file, measures various statistics, and prints these statistics to a CSV file.
-Do not implement your own versions of the algorithm.
-Use the code given in inerstionsort.cpp, mergesort.cpp, and quicksort.cpp.
-Slight vari- ations of these algorithms will not work with the autograder, as you will be gathering specific statistics about how the algorithms behave.
-Collect the following statistics:
-Running Time: i.e. wallclock time.
-I used clock and CLOCKS_PER_SEC from the <ctime> library for this.
-The autograder won’t check this field; so the only important part about this field is your ability to get a sense of which algorithm is fastest on a given input.
-Number of Comparisons: A count of how often an algorithm compares at least one element from the array it is sorting to something else.
-The following lines of code both count as a single comparison:
-(*numbers)[i] < (*numbers)[j]
-(*numbers)[i] < a
-You will need to add lines of code to the sorting algorithms to achieve this.
-If necessary, take lazy evaluation into account.
-Number of memory accesses: A count of how often an algorithm accesses the array it is sorting.
-In the above example, the first line counts as two memory accesses while the second line counts as one.
-If necessary, take lazy evaluation into account.
-These statistics are then printed to the screen in CSV format (to save to a file, use output redirection).
-Your header row for your CSV file must have the following column names (see TimeOutputExample.csv for an example):
-Sample: The name of the sample that pertains to this row’s statistics (e.g.
-Sample1)

 InsertionSortTime: The wallclock time of running InsertionSort on this row’s sample
 InsertionSortCompares: The number of compares used when running InsertionSort